BrantDFaulkner/database_schema/README.md

   * Label columns with ActiveRecord data types ie "name (string)"
   * You may save schemas in browser or as xml for future reference
+  * Think about how it might look in rails, or try it out in AR playground?

 ###Design a database for: